 This style crucible is great for those who are using a torch method to melt their material.
 This crucible should be seasoned before using it to ensure your best results.

 Steel molds are also a great option and offer durability and longevity.
-Steel molds will last much longer than graphite but they do require a releasing agent or lubricating spray to be used before each pour to prevent the material from sticking to the mold.
+They will last much longer than graphite but they do require a releasing agent or lubricating spray to be used before each pour to prevent the material from sticking to the mold.
 Our steel molds are offered in adjustable versions as well as wire strip molds.
 Our adjustable molds form your metal into a suitable shape for using in a rolling mill for further flattening.

-Cast iron molds are suitable for melting processes that do not require a smooth finish and are more commonly used for non-precious metals such as copper and brass.
+These are suitable for melting processes that do not require a smooth finish and are more commonly used for non-precious metals such as copper and brass.
 These molds are durable and will last many pours, but you will need to use a releasing agent or spray to lubricate your mold before pouring otherwise your metal can stick to the inner cavity of the mold.

 We highly recommend doing research and educating yourself before beginning a casting or refining project.
 There are many crucial steps, processes and safety measures you will need to be familiar with before successfully carrying out your project.
 If you are brand new to casting, or are somewhat experienced but are looking to expand your knowledge base, we offer a number of books that specialize in casting and refining.
-For beginners we recommend the “How to Smelt Your Gold and Silver” by Hank Chapman Jr. This book covers all basic topics regarding casting and refining your material including safety equipment, fluxes, heat sources, and more.
-It is written in simple to follow language and even includes a full glossary of commonly used terms and their definitions!
-For more advanced metallurgists we recommend one of our more advanced books such as “Brown’s Assaying” or “The Recovering and Refining of Precious Metals” book.